hermidalc/dragonfish/README.md

 Dragonfish uses [Pufferfish + Puffaligner + Cedar](https://github.com/COMBINE-lab/pufferfish)
 at it's core, written by the [COMBINE-lab](https://github.com/COMBINE-lab).
-It is inspired by [AGAMEMNON](https://github.com/ivlachos/agamemnon), and novel taxonomic profiler using the same underlying tools, but it's design goals and functionality are different and we also feel go significantly further.
+It is inspired by [AGAMEMNON](https://github.com/ivlachos/agamemnon), and novel taxonomic profiler using the same underlying tools, but our design goals and functionality are complementary and our software provides more features.

 ## Installation